vitar/clrf/src/en/practice/p11-personal-functions.md

 # Practice 11.
 Personal Functions

-This checklist helps each partner recognize which personal functions support their life and the relationship.
-Mark which ones are developed and which need attention.
+This checklist helps each partner identify which personal functions support their life and relationship.
+Check which ones are developed and which need attention.
 Personal functions

-☐ Self-support – health, rest, stress management
+☐ Self-care – health, rest, stress management

 ☐ Emotional work – self-reflection, self-regulation

 ☐ Self-worth – sense of personal significance

-☐ Hobbies and creativity – music, drawing, sport, etc.
+☐ Hobbies and creativity – music, drawing, sports, etc.

 ☐ Social connections – friends, community